atlassistant/atlas/documentation/MQTT.md

 ## atlas/{sid}/dialog/show

-Show a message to the channel.
-In the future more properties will be added to handle more complex UI.
+Show a message to the channel by forwarding it.

 ```json
 {